Custom Size Plant Pot Cover – Pattern Drafting Tutorial By Allsewpetite

 Trace the next piece, add the difference to the top edge and pivot the tracing paper to trace the following section.

-Repeat the process until you finish tracing all pieces.
+Repeat the process until you finish tracing all the pieces.

 Once all your pieces are traced, connect and smooth the top and bottom seams.